-Participants must be between the ages of 15 – 17,11 years old on the day of departure. (winter departure)
+Winter departure: Participants must be between 15 and 17,11 years old on the day of departure.

-Participants must be between the ages of 15 – 17,4years old on the day of departure. (winter departure)
+Summer departure: Participants must be between 15 and 17,4 years old on the day of departure.

 The AFS Program

 After your host parents greet you with traditional hospitality, it shouldn’t be long before you feel at home in their open, friendly community.
 By going to a local high school, you’ll be totally immersed in a new language and customs, and what you learn during the day will be reinforced at night when you spend time with your host family.
 This is your chance to break out of your comfort zone and join in this diverse and ever-evolving culture.

 Your high school

 The Japanese place a high value on education and academic achievement.
 Students often bike from far away to get to school, and work hard once they arrive.
 This stimulating environment provides excellent language-learning opportunities, since all classes, including English, are taught in Japanese.
 Schools have classes Monday-Friday from 8:30 am to around 3:30 pm, and some have classes on Saturday morning too.
 Like teenagers in most parts of the world, Japanese high schoolers wear uniforms.
 An optional school trip is often the highlight of the year, giving many students the chance to visit popular tourist sites in Japan or sometimes even overseas.